 This annual report summarizes the data collected by the CFCRB panel members during judicial reviews in a single year and compares it to previous years.
 The primary cause of entry into the system remains substance abuse.
-Placement of children with relatives slightly decreased in 2018, while licensed foster care placements increased from 12% to 28%.
+In-Home placements and placement of children with relatives increased slightly in 2019, while licensed foster care placements decreased.